 HiQ International AB is a Swedish, public limited liability company with its headquarters in Stockholm.

-HiQ's Bord consists of seven members with no deputies.
+HiQ's Bord consists of six members with no deputies.

 Born 1961.
 M.Sc.
 Electrical Engineering, Royal Institute of Technology, Stockholm.
 President and CEO of HiQ International AB since 2000.
 Employed since March 1995.
-Other assignments: Chairman of the board Kambi Group Plc and member of Avd VI in The Royal Swedish Academy of Engineering Sciences (IVA).
+Other assignments: Chairman of the board Kambi Group Plc, board member Camfil AB and member of Avd VI in The Royal Swedish Academy of Engineering Sciences (IVA).

 Born 1955.
 Computer Science, Umeå Universitet.
 Chair of the board since 2016, board member since 2007.
 Other assignments: Chairman of the boards of i.e. Team Olivia AB, Global Scanning A/S and Stiftelsen Ruter Dam.
 Member of the boards of i.e. Dustin, Sweco and PostNord.

 Born 1953.
 M. Sc. in Economics, Helsinki School of Economics.
 Board member since 2013.
 CFO Wärtsilä Oyj 1998-2013, deputy MD since 2005.
 Other assignments: Chairman of the board of Elisa Oyj and Evac Group Oy.
+Member of the board of Nordkalk Oy.
 Member of the board & chairman of the audit committee Nokian Tyres.

 Auditors selected by the AGM